bitmark-inc/bitmarkd/doc/payment.md

 Client must embed the `payId` into the `OP_RETURN` (or equivalent) into the currency transaction.
-Next the client must send the following argument data as a `Transaction.Payment` RPC:
+Next the client must send the following argument data as a `Bitmarks.Payment` RPC:

 ```
 {